djiwandou-p/learn-flutter/Code-Writing-Guideline.md

 ```

 ## Evermos Flutter Best Practice 101
 In order to avoid `Premature Optimization` while breaking down software complexities, there is a things to follow so we don't get lost in the development process.
-We really respect the diversity of member individual thinking, but we can't implement all of them into the project, that's why this documentation & guidelines is created, to create an standard that everyone commit to agree & follow.
+We really respect the diversity of member individual thinking, but we can't implement all of them into the project, that's why this documentation & guidelines is created, to create a standard that everyone commit to agree & follow.

+Keep project folders shallow (Deep nested doesn't recommended), depend on classification project folders under `/lib` :
+1. `Big chunk` this level should contain a big part of segregated code based on the Architectural view
+  - common, this folder contain common files such an utils, extension class, or even a boilerplate class or function that created to be used from all project files.
+  - const, this folder contain localization, values, constant, that needed to be wrote on file.
+  - data, this folder contain data related files such an datasource class, model class, mapper class, and repository interface class.
+  - domain
+  - presentation